In The News

 Patient advocacy by MD Can Help is featured in a local venue.
 A former client writes: “Dr. Gazelle was truly the guide to get you there when you don’t know what to do,” said Barbara Leary, a Westford resident who turned to the doctor when her late husband was diagnosed with Lou Gehrig’s disease.
 “She was our savior in many ways,” Leary said.
 “I don’t know how long it would have taken us to figure it all out on our own.
 We probably would have been too late.”

-In this NPR radio interview, Dr. Gazelle is asked to comment about how to help people put themselves in someone else’s shoes.
-She notes the importance of empathy in all human relationships, and the impact of lack of empathy on such societal problems as intolerance and prejudice.
+In this NPR radio interview, Dr. Gazelle is asked to comment on how to help people put themselves in someone else’s shoes.
+She notes the importance of empathy in all human relationship and the impact of lack of empathy on such societal problems as intolerance and prejudice.

 For this website for Spanish-speaking Americans, Dr. Gazelle provides tips for getting the best possible ER care.
 She reviews the importance of always bringing someone along to advocate for you, making sure to carry a list of medications you are taking, and getting the names of anyone who provides care so you can be sure that an attending level physician is overseeing your care.

-- Web site helps to balance doctor-patient relationship June 26, 2008Howard County Times
+- The website helps to balance doctor-patient relationship June 26, 2008Howard County Times

 Asked to comment about how to improve communication between doctors and patients: “Patients need help and coaching to know what it is that doctors are trying to find out,” Gazelle said.
 “We need to enter into partnership.”
 She talks about the problem of medical schools providing a massive amount of medical knowledge but not teaching future physicians how to share this knowledge with patients.